damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 colSums((PGA=="")) #check if there are blank strings
 ```

-**Findings:**\
+**Findings:**

--There is no NA values from the dataset PGA.
-However, the important variables for further analysis have blank strings, they are state, business_id.\
+-   There is no NA values from the dataset `PGA`.
+However, the important variables for further analysis have blank strings, they are state, business_id.

 -   Some variables should be changed to factor variable: state, categories, business_group.\

 This step is to format the data: